Frequently Asked Questions

 How do I score the questionnaires?

 Instructions for scoring the measures are included and available for download.
 The scoring process is the same for all measures.
-After scores are computed, compare them to the norms reported in the appropriate article pertaining to the specific measure(s) used.
+After scores are computed, you may wish to compare them to the average scores reported in the appropriate articles pertaining to the specific measure(s) used.
+An important caution; however, is that these are not considered to be published norms.
+In general, one should be extremely wary of using canned "norms" because it is not obvious that one could actually find a population to be a representative subset of one's present sample.

 Can you provide the measures in a different language?

 The various measures have been translated into a number of languages.
 Please visit the Instrument Descriptions page to learn if the instrument is available in the language you desire.
-The list in the Instrument Descriptions includes all questionnaires we posess.
-If you create a translation of one or more of the questionnaires that is not on the list, please consider allowing us to disseminate it on this website by contacting Samuel Putnam at email@example.com)
+The list in the Instrument Descriptions includes all questionnaires we possess.
+If you create a translation of one or more of the questionnaires that is not on the list, please consider allowing us to disseminate it on this website by contacting Samuel Putnam at email@example.com).
+We advise that those intending to translate these measures read this article concerning model translation procedures.
+Although it is not necessary to perform all steps carried out by these authors, procedures such as back-translation will help ensure a quality translation.

 Do you have any computer-based questionnaires?